DeligenceTechnologies/tripPlannerUsingOpenAI/README.md

 # Trip Planner Web App
     A trip planner bot made using OpenAI's ChatGPT model.
-    This bot can help you plan your next trip from scratch, taking into account your interests and travel preferences.
+    This bot helps you to plan your trip from scratch, taking into account your interests and travel preferences.
     This bot can generate a personalized itinerary based on your interests.

 # Technologies Used:-